chaos-polymtl/lethe/doc/source/publications.rst

 Preprints
 ---------

-This sections regroups preprints of journal articles already submitted, but which are still under review.
+This section regroups preprints of journal articles already submitted, but which are still under review.